abc12345d/Markdown_workspace/ProgrammerCarl/Day17_binary_tree.md

 ```

 # 98. Validate Binary Search Tree
+The characteristic of Binary search tree:
+(1) All the nodes in left subtree < current node
+(2) All the nodes in right subtree > current node

 ### way 1: serialise binary search tree in inorder, then check if the serialised list is monotonic
 ```PYTHON
 def isValidBST(self, root: Optional[TreeNode]) -> bool: